Meron-Gelbard/EKS-IaC/README.md

-# AWS Elastic Kubernetes Service - Infrastructur as Code using Terraform
+# AWS Elastic Kubernetes Service - Infrastructure as Code using Terraform

 ## Overview